spotahome/redis-operator/README.md

   name: myredisfailover
   namespace: mynamespace
 spec:
+  hardAntiAffinity: false  # Optional.
+Value by default.
+If true, the pods will not be scheduled on the same node.
   sentinel:
     replicas: 3            # Optional.
 Value by default, can be set higher.
     resources:             # Optional.
 If not set, it won't be defined on created reosurces
       requests:
         cpu: 100m
       limits:
         memory: 100Mi
   redis:
     replicas: 3            # Optional.
 Value by default, can be set higher.
     resources:             # Optional.
 If not set, it won't be defined on created reosurces
       requests:
         cpu: 100m
       limits:
         memory: 100Mi
     exporter: false        # Optional.
 False by default.
 Adds a redis-exporter container to export metrics.
 ~~~~

 ## Creation pipeline